 Choosing Audio and Video Cables

-So you've just bought a high-definition home theater system.
+So, you've just bought a home theater or stereo system.
 You get it home, plug it in with the included cables, and you're set, right?
-Not so fast.
-If you're using poor-quality cables, like the ones that come in the box with most audio/video gear, you could be throttling your system's performance.

 Will you be able to see and hear a difference?